Nov 21 at 10:30 AM - Sale 2687 -

 Additional Details

 This album documents the Presbyterian Indian Mission at Wolf Point, located in the Fort Peck Indian Reservation in northeastern Montana, home to both Yankton Dakota and Assiniboine people.
 It was compiled by Ruth Louise Parker (1876-after 1950) of New York, a veteran missionary who was the head of the mission from September 1928 to August 1929.
+It offers a new and timely perspective on the often dismal history of reservation schools during this period, which have drawn increasing scrutiny in recent years.

 This album contains photographs of the Mission school, its church, and many named students and families.
 The largest photo at 6 x 8 inches shows the 7 members of the mission's Girl's Club.
 A series of shots show the reservation's Grass Dance and Sun Dance in 1929, as well as Christmas carolers and a Memorial Day picnic.
 A 28 June 1929 newspaper clipping titled "Work of the Presbyterian Indian Mission, Wolf Point" is authored by Parker.
 A few of the images were sent to Parker after she left the mission, through 1940.